mikecroucher/Git_Academic_Benefits/Readme.md

 ## Making your project easier to find and install

 There are dozens of ways to distribute your software to someone else.
-You could (HORRORS!) email the latest version to a colleuage or you could have a .zip file on your web site and so on.
+You could (HORRORS!) email the latest version to a colleague or you could have a .zip file on your web site and so on.

 Each of these methods has a small cognitive load for both recipient and sender.
 You need to make sure that you remember to update that .zip file on your website and your user needs to find it.
 I don't want to talk about the email case, it makes me too sad.
 If you and your collaborator are emailing code to each other, please stop.
 Think of the children!

 <a href="https://xkcd.com/1742/"><img src="https://imgs.xkcd.com/comics/will_it_work.png"></img></a>

 One great thing about using GitHub is that it is a standardised way of obtaining software.
 When someone asks for your code, you send them the URL of the repo.
-Assuming that the world is a better place and everyone knows how to use git, you don't need to do anything else since the repo URL is all they need to get your code.  a `git clone` later and they are in business.
+Assuming that the world is a better place and everyone knows how to use git, you don't need to do anything else since the repo URL is all they need to get your code.
+A `git clone` later and they are in business.

 Additionally, you don't need to worry abut remembering to turn your working directory into a .zip file and uploading it to your website.
 The code is naturally available for download as part of the standard workflow.
 No extra thought needed!